QPL2025/qpl-jekyll/program.md

 * Room *TBD*: **Diagrammatic Calculi and Complexity.**
   * Piotr Mitosek. **Constructing NP^#P-complete problems and #P-hardness of circuit extraction in phase-free ZH.**
   * Tuomas Laakkonen, Konstantinos Meichanetzidis and John van de Wetering. **Picturing counting reductions with the ZH-calculus.**
-  * Titouan Carette, Etienne Moutot, Thomas Perez and Renaud Vilmart. **Counting perfect matchings with the planar fragment of ZW-Calculus (Non-proceedings submission).**
+  * Titouan Carette, Etienne Moutot, Thomas Perez and Renaud Vilmart. **Counting perfect matchings with the planar fragment of ZW-Calculus.**

 ##### 12:00 -- 14:00 **Lunch**